projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    for vcpu scheduling.
 The vCPU number and affinity are defined in corresponding ``vm config`` for this VM.

--  **Build vACPI:** For Service VM, the hypervisor will customize a virtual ACPI table based on native ACPI table (this is in the TODO).
+-  **Build vACPI:** For the Service VM, the hypervisor will customize a virtual ACPI table based on the native ACPI table (this is in the TODO).
-   For pre-launched VM, the hypervisor will build a simple ACPI table with necessary information like MADT.
+   For a pre-launched VM, the hypervisor will build a simple ACPI table with necessary information like MADT.
-   For post-launched User VM, DM will build its ACPI table dynamically.
+   For a post-launched User VM, the DM will build its ACPI table dynamically.

 -  **SW Load:** Prepares for each VM's SW configuration according to guest OS requirement, which may include kernel entry address, ramdisk address, bootargs, or zero page for launching bzImage etc.
    This is done by the hypervisor for pre-launched or Service VM, while by DM for post-launched User VMs.
-   Meanwhile, there are two kinds of boot mode - de-privilege and direct boot mode.
-The de-privilege boot mode is combined with ACRN UEFI-stub, and only apply to Service VM, which ensure native UEFI environment could be restored and keep running in the Service VM.
-The direct boot mode is applied to both pre-launched and Service VM, in this mode, the VM will start from standard real or proteted mode which is not related with native environment.
+   Meanwhile, there are two kinds of boot modes - de-privilege and direct boot mode.
+The de-privilege boot mode is combined with ACRN UEFI-stub, and only applies to the Service VM, which ensures that the native UEFI environment could be restored and keep running in the Service VM.
+The direct boot mode is applied to both the pre-launched and Service VM.
+In this mode, the VM will start from the standard real or protected mode which is not related to the native environment.

 -  **Start VM:** The vBSP of vCPUs in this VM is kick to do schedule.